casperleerink/cleerink/posts/from-design-to-tailwind.md

 date: 2024-10-06
 ---

 Developing user-facing software without a designer often leads to clunky, visually inconsistent interfaces.
-But even when a designer is involved, many developer resources fail to address a crucial aspect of the workflow: **how to effectively translate a Figma design into code**, especially when using tools like TailwindCSS.
+Even when a designer is involved, many developer resources fail to address a crucial aspect of the workflow: **how to effectively translate a Figma design into code**, especially when using tools like TailwindCSS.

 This post is for developers collaborating with designers who want to turn designs into clean, consistent, production-ready UIs — without relying on rigid component libraries or bloated themes.